IMPRESSIONS: "Marco Spada" Screening by The Bolshoi Ballet at Village East Cinema

 These excellent performances cannot save “Marco Spada” from its sheer inanity.
 The plot, which depends heavily on chance encounters, is ridiculous and incomprehensible.
 Much to the frustration of the Governor of Rome, the outlaw Marco Spada has been hiding in plain sight.
 Lacotte demonstrates Spada’s aptitude for thievery by placing the character behind an absolutely enormous blanket held by two of Spada’s cronies.
 Hiding behind this cover, Spada and his accomplices (who go unnoticed by everyone in a bustling village square) swipe jewelry and steal money.
 It’s unclear whether Lacotte uses this ham-handed effect for broad comedy or to foreshadow Spada’s ultimate downfall.

 Spada, unlike Robin Hood, keeps his bounty and uses it to spoil his daughter.
 Eventually, his deceit is discovered.
-When mortally wounded in a raid gone wrong, he reveals (in between some superb dancing and melodramatic clutching of his stomach), that Angela is not his daughter.
+When mortally wounded in a raid gone wrong, he reveals (in between some superb dancing and melodramatic clutching of his stomach) that Angela is not his daughter.
 This lie allows her to marry her sweetheart, Count Frederici.
 The convoluted plot also includes another pair of lovebirds, a foolish friar, and huge assemblies of dancers who appear and disappear for no discernible reason beyond pleasantly filling out the music.
 Even with its faults, “Marco Spada” could succeed as a screwball comedy, but its finale, featuring a lifeless Spada carried out as his stricken comrades look on, takes such a sour turn that it is impossible to reconcile with the preceding madcap antics.

-Ballet can require us to stretch our imaginations, to accept that a prince can fall in love with an enchanted swan or to acknowledge that a scorned girl can be reincarnated as a supernatural Wili.
-Often, remarkable performances can override any problems posed by the narrative.
+Ballet can require us to stretch our imaginations, to accept that a prince can fall in love with an enchanted swan or that a scorned girl can be reincarnated as a supernatural Wili.
+Often, remarkable performances override any problems posed by the narrative.
 “Marco Spada,” while an outstanding vehicle to demonstrate the Bolshoi’s prowess and build excitement for their New York engagement in July, is just too silly to take seriously.